Pathogenicity: Alzheimer's Disease : Pathogenic

 - Gómez-Isla T, Growdon WB, McNamara MJ, Nochlin D, Bird TD, Arango JC, Lopera F, Kosik KS, Lantos PL, Cairns NJ, Hyman BT.
 The impact of different presenilin 1 andpresenilin 2 mutations on amyloid deposition, neurofibrillary changes and neuronal loss in the familial Alzheimer's disease brain: evidence for other phenotype-modifying factors.
 Brain.
 1999 Sep;122 ( Pt 9):1709-19.
 PubMed.

 - Willumsen N, Poole T, Nicholas JM, Fox NC, Ryan NS, Lashley T. Variability in the type and layer distribution of cortical Aβ pathology in familial Alzheimer's disease.
 Brain Pathol.
-2021 Jul 28;:e13009.
-PubMed.
+2022 May;32(3):e13009.
+Epub 2021 Jul 28 PubMed.

 - Murayama O, Tomita T, Nihonmatsu N, Murayama M, Sun X, Honda T, Iwatsubo T, Takashima A. Enhancement of amyloid beta 42 secretion by 28 different presenilin 1 mutations of familial Alzheimer's disease.
 Neurosci Lett.
 1999 Apr 9;265(1):61-3.
 PubMed.